Ahazii/CritterCatcherAI/WARP.md

 3. Be mindful of ARM compatibility (Unraid may run on ARM systems)

 ### Common Pitfalls
+- **Invalid YOLO labels**: Check logs for warnings about invalid labels.
+Only COCO classes work.
+- **Specific animals not detected**: YOLO only has "bird", "cat", "dog" for wildlife - cannot detect hedgehogs, foxes, etc. specifically
 - Ring token expires: Delete token file and restart container
-- Low detection confidence: Lower `confidence_threshold` in config
+- Low detection confidence: Lower `confidence_threshold` in config (try 0.25-0.35 for YOLO)
 - Face recognition fails: Add more training photos or increase `face_tolerance`
 - Videos not downloading: Check Ring credentials and subscription status
 - Path errors on Windows: Use forward slashes or raw strings for paths
+- Model download fails: Check internet connection and disk space in `~/.cache/ultralytics`

 ### Windows Development Notes
 This repository is currently on Windows (`C:\Coding\CritterCatcherAI`).
 When working with Docker: